Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 \subsubsection{Hyperdeterminant}

 Expanding the definition of determinant to tensors of arbitrary dimensions, we obtain \textit{Hyperdeterminants} \cite{hyperdeterminant}, which can also be used as an entanglement metric.
-In particular, the hyperdeterminant of a tensor $2\times2\times2\times2$ characterizes the entanglement of a 4 qubit state, which is maximal for the state \numbering{experimentcounter}
+In particular, the hyperdeterminant of a tensor $2\times2\times2\times2$ characterizes the entanglement of a 4 qubit state, which is maximal for the state (up to normalization) \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/MaxEntanglement/HD]{experimentcounter}